CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * The source of DNS information is authenticated.
 * The integrity of the domain information is ensured, so domain information can no longer be manipulated because the signature makes this manipulation visible.
 For example, customers can be sure to communicate with the right web server or mail server.
-* If a domain name does not exist, an authenticated error message will be sent.The keys ZSK and KSK must be carefully managed and regularly exchanged.
+* If a domain name does not exist, an authenticated error message will be sent.
+The keys ZSK and KSK must be carefully managed and regularly exchanged.
 Since more data is being signed with the ZSK, they have to be exchanged more often.
 Depending on the size of the signed zones, a change in the timeframe of one to three months constitutes a suitable level of security.
 A change should be made to the KSK after one year at the latest.
 If the KSK and ZSK reach the public, the keys must be exchanged immediately.

 With DNSSEC and the cryptographic operations it requires, it may be necessary to adjust the performance capacity of DNS servers, and it may be necessary to increase computational power.
 It must be ensured that the response time is kept acceptable even at peak loads.